SteveheadSpaceAgency/HarderSolarSystem/README.md

 * Added three Deep Space Network ground stations.
 * Added two short range stations to assist with launches.
 * Antennas and ground stations all scale with the varied scales available.

+### License
+Public domain.

+#### Thanks
+* Thanks to Paul Kingtiger for inspiration on several parts of this.
+Also, some compatibility came straight from KScale2.
+* Thanks to NathanKell's RSS for inspiring the axial tilt simulation.